gillesvink/MagicPlugins/README.md

 It scans the MagicPlugins directory for plugins, and automatically adds them according to the folder/category created.

 ## Which versions of Nuke are supported?
-* Currently Nuke 11+ is supported, and tested on Linux, Mac and Windows.
+* Currently Nuke 11+ is supported, tested on Linux, Mac and Windows.
 But earlier versions should also just work fine.

 ## Which files are supported?
 * `.gizmo`